adaptris/interlok-docs-legacy/pages/ui/ui-config-sidebar.md

     - **Deprecated:** The list of deprecated component for the current version of the UI.
 	It is advised to avoid using deprecated component as they may be removed in following releases.
     - **Popular:** List some popular components.
+    - **Since:** List components since the selected version.
+Only components marked with the since annotation will be listed.
+This is a new feature so a limited amount of components will be listed.
   - **By Tag:** You can select a tag in the dropdown and that will display all the components attached to this tag.
   A search bar is available when the list has more than ten components.
   - **By Type:** You can select a component type in the dropdown and that will display all the component and templates available in the UI for this type.